 I didn’t set out to become a spiritual teacher.
 Life had other plans.

-From an early age, I was drawn to questions that wouldn’t let go: Why are we here?
+From a young age, I was drawn to questions that wouldn’t let go: Why are we here?
 What happens when we die?
 Is there more to this life than meets the eye?
-While my peers were focused on fitting in, I was pulled toward something deeper—something unseen yet undeniable.
+While my peers were focused on fitting in, I was pulled toward something deeper, something unseen yet undeniable.

 My Approach